newrelic/docs-website/README.md

 [![Community Project header](https://github.com/newrelic/opensource-website/raw/master/src/images/categories/Community_Project.png)](https://opensource.newrelic.com/oss-category/#community-project)

-# docs-preview.newrelic.com
+# docs.newrelic.com

-Welcome! 👋 this is the repo for the `NEW` New Relic Docs site.

-Currently this repo contains all the Docs website source code and Markdown source files we're using to build our preview Docs site: `docs-preview.newrelic.com`.
-When it's ready, all of our production documentation will be found in this repo.
+Welcome! 👋  This is the repo for the `NEW` New Relic Docs site.
+This repo contains all the Docs website source code and Markdown source files we use to build our Docs site: `docs.newrelic.com`.

 Read on to learn more about who we are and how you can contribute to the New Relic Docs site.